jruizcabrejos/jruizcabrejos/content/post/humor-as-a-service-20260801/index.md

 ## 88x31 buttons

-The 1990s Internet saw the [rise of browser-based web navigation](https://michal.karzynski.pl/blog/2010/10/10/browser-usage-statistics-past-present-and-future/) we know of today, thanks to [developments](https://www.w3.org/People/Berners-Lee/FAQ.html#browser) that made it possible, and much easier, to display color, and eventually, in-line images.
+The 1990s Internet saw the [rise of the browser-based web navigation](https://michal.karzynski.pl/blog/2010/10/10/browser-usage-statistics-past-present-and-future/) we know of today, thanks to [developments](https://www.w3.org/People/Berners-Lee/FAQ.html#browser) that made it possible, and much easier, to display color, and eventually, in-line images.

 Before the popularization and widespread adoption of browsers like Mosaic (1993-1997) and Netscape (1994-2008), most websites were made purely out of text.